Time-lapse microscopy: History

 The Cheese Mites by Martin Duncan from 1903 is one of the earliest microcinematographic films.
 However, the early development of scientific microcinematography took place in Paris.
 The first reported time-lapse microscope was assembled in the late 1890s at the Marey Institute, founded by the pioneer of chronophotography, Étienne-Jules Marey.
-It was, however, Jean Comandon who made the first significant scientific contributions in around 1910.
+It was, however, Jean Comandon who made the first significant scientific contributions around 1910.

 Comandon was a trained microbiologist specializing in syphilis research.

 Inspired by Victor Henri's microcinematic work on Brownian motion, he used the newly invented ultramicroscope to study the movements of the syphilis bacteria.

 At the time, the ultramicroscope was the only microscope in which the thin spiral shaped bacteria was visible.